junxit/us-congress-code/title-13/chapter-1/sec-24.md

 ### References in Text

 Title VII of the Classification Act of 1949, as amended, referred to in subsec. (a), is title VII of act Oct.
 28, 1949, ch.
 872, 63 Stat.
-967, as amended, which was classified to sections 1121 to 1123 of former Title 5, Executive Departments and Government Officers and Employees, and was repealed by Pub.
+967, which was classified to sections 1121 to 1123 of former Title 5, Executive Departments and Government Officers and Employees, and was repealed by Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 632, and reenacted by the first section thereof as sections 5335 and 5336 of Title 5, Government Organization and Employees.
 Section 4 of the Travel Expense Act of 1949, as amended (5 U.S.C.
 837), referred to in subsec. (d), was repealed by Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 632, and reenacted by the first section thereof as section 5704 of Title 5.

 ### Amendments